-6.1.
+- 6.1.
 Qube is committed to the delivery of timely and relevant information to its shareholders and to the broader investment community.
-Shareholders are provided with access to on-line half

-- yearly and annual reports and have the option of receiving hard copies of these documents if required. - 6.2.
+Shareholders are provided with access to on-line half yearly and annual reports and have the option of receiving hard copies of these documents if required. - 6.2.
 Qube's website also provides a broad range of information about Qube and is updated regularly.
 All Qube announcements are available on the website. - 6.3.
 The Board encourages full participation by shareholders at the AGM to ensure accountability and transparency.
-The external auditor will attend the AGM to answer shareholder queries about the Auditor's Report.
+Written questions may be put to external auditor ahead of, and the auditor will attend, the AGM to answer shareholder queries about the Auditor's Report.